Meghan Trainor steals Swift's spot atop Billboard album chart

-LOS ANGELES (Reuters) - Pop singer Meghan Trainor’s debut album “Title” knocked Taylor Swift from her three-week perch atop the weekly Billboard album chart on Wednesday.
+LOS ANGELES, Jan 21 (Reuters) - Pop singer Meghan Trainor’s debut album “Title” knocked Taylor Swift from her three-week perch atop the weekly Billboard album chart on Wednesday.

 “Title,” which has been buoyed by Trainor’s No. 1 single “All About That Bass” and follow-up hit “Lips Are Movin,” sold 195,000 albums, 377,000 song downloads and nearly 8 million streams, according to figures compiled by Nielsen SoundScan.